 Dec 19th, 2019

-What do you need to Know and Do prior to signing a purchase agreement?
+Do You Want to Buy a Business?
+What do you need to know and do prior to signing a purchase agreement?

-Knowing your strengths, interests and passions will assist you in choosing a business that is suitable to you.
-If you are going to be an onsite operator/manager, you must know that the business is something that you will enjoy and will look to a productive future as its owner.
+Knowing your strengths, interests and passions will assist you in choosing a business that is suitable for you.
+If you are going to be an onsite operator/manager, then you must know that the business is something that you will enjoy so you can look forward to a productive future as its owner.

 You will need a team to support your quest.
-All the people on your team will assist in your Due Diligence.
-The team will be comprised of:
+All the people on your team will assist in your due diligence.
+The team will be comprised of the following:

-Establishing a relationship with a commercial/business lending banker, is one of the first steps you need to take.
-Knowing your banker and understanding the criteria the bank will require will provide a sense of direction with regards to purchase price, payment schedules, interest rates, etc. Creating a relationship allows the lender to get to know you, what your business aspirations are and how you plan on making them a reality.
+Establishing a relationship with a commercial/business lending banker is one of the first steps you need to take.
+Knowing your banker and understanding the criteria the bank will require will provide a sense of direction with regards to purchase price, payment schedules, interest rates, etc. Creating a relationship allows the lender to get to know you, what your business aspirations are and how you plan to make them a reality.
 This relationship can aid you in securing the required financing.
 You are now an identifiable face, not merely an account applying for credit online.

 A realtor is working for a commission on the sale, so make sure you know and trust the realtor to have your best interests in mind.
 Never feel pressured to put in an offer.